-DPS-012 - Nor thern I reland Housing Executive SP 07 Section 76 Planning Agreements 45 Support We welcome the policy in relation to Section 76 planning agreements.
+DPS-012 - No rthern I reland Housing Executive SP 07 Section 76 Planning Agreements 45 Support We welcome the policy in relation to Section 76 planning agreements.
 A planning agreement can is an important element of place management, requiring the delivery of infrastructure to provide quality development, aiding a place-making approach.
 Planning agreements can also ensure the effective implementation of policy, including the Affordable Housing Policy.

-We acknowledge that planning agreements under Section 76 of the Planning Act can be used to address issues where such issues cannot be addressed using appropriate planning conditions.
+Whilst we acknowledge that planning agreements under Section 76 of the Planning Act can be used to address issues to the granting of planning permission where these cannot be addressed using appropriate planning conditions.

-Whilst this is a strategic policy, we believe that it is too broad and does not set out robust evidence or methodologies for how these planning agreements will be used.
-Furthermore, appropriate guidance should be published in relation to when a planning obligation should be used, including appropriate tests.
+Whilst this is a strategic policy, we believe it is too broad and does not set out robust evidence or methods for how the planning agreements will be used.
+Furthermore, appropriate guidance should be published on when a planning obligation should be used setting out the appropriate tests.

-It is important that planning obligations meet rigorous tests regarding their use that establish that a planning agreement is necessary to make the development acceptable.
-Furthermore, any planning agreement must include measures that are directly related to the development; and fairly and reasonably related in scale and kind to the development.
+It is important that planning obligations meet the appropriate tests to be used in that it is necessary to make the development acceptable in planning terms, directly related to the development; and fairly and reasonably related in scale and kind to the development.

-We disagree with NIHE support of the policy, specifically to the inclusion of affordable housing within the policy.
-We consider that Section 76 agreements are unduly onerous and time consuming to put in place and therefore increases the timelines involved in the delivery of affordable housing.
+We disagree with NIHE support of the policy, specifically to the inclusion of affordable housing within the policy, we consider that Section 76 agreements are unduly onerous and time consuming to put in place and therefore increases the timelines involved in the delivery of affordable housing.
 A planning condition is a more appropriate and efficient means of securing the delivery of affordable housing on sites.